dperique/Kuul_periodics/README.md

 * Running automated tests to ensure the your service is running well
 * Running automated backups of databases

+## Comparison with Zuul

-One tool that can be used is Zuul.
+One tool that can be used for running periodic jobs is Zuul.
 Zuul runs jobs on nodepool workers.
 Nodepool workers are VMs spun up on Openstack clusters.
 Jobs run on the nodepool workers and then they are destroyed and recycled for the next job.

 Zuul can also do things like run CI tests on demand -- CI testing is a non-goal for the Kuul Periodics project.